jockbert/monkey_test/README.md

 Other known limitations:

-* For now, integer and float generators do not limit them self to shrink to values within given generator range, but will by default shrink toward zero.
+* For now, float generators do not limit them self to shrink to values within given generator range, but will by default shrink toward zero.
-  For instance, let say that we create generator `monkey_test::gen::i64::ranged(10..100)`, the associated shrinker will not only try candidates withing the given range `10..100`, but can also try other values like -10 and will ultimately try to shrink toward zero.
+  For instance, let say that we create generator `monkey_test::gen::f64::ranged(10.0..100.0)`, the associated shrinker will not only try candidates withing the given range `10.0..100.0`, but can also try other values like -10.0 and will ultimately try to shrink toward zero.

 For details on recent changes, see the [CHANGELOG](CHANGELOG.md).